 If you're buying a complete bike you'll obviously get all the electronic parts you need, but if you're buying electronic groupset separately make sure that you budget for everything that you need on top of the obvious components.

-As well as the shifters and derailleurs, with SRAM eTap you'll need only a Charger Power Pack that retails for £30-£40 (and an eTap Firmware Update Dongle, but only if SRAM ever makes firmware updates).
+As well as the shifters and derailleurs, with SRAM eTap you'll need only a Charger Power Pack that retails for £30-£40.

 There's more to buy if you go for Shimano Di2 or Campagnolo EPS.
 On top of the shifters, derailleurs and charger, you'll need a battery and wiring.